-- Cosmetic dentistry, temporary dentistry, oral hygiene instruction, tissue grafts, procedures performed for congenital malformations, drugs and medicines. - 2.
-Treatment covered by WorkSafeBC, ICBC, Medical Services Plan of BC (MSP), or other publicly supported plans. - 3.
-Services required as a result of an accident for which a third party is responsible. - 4.
+- 1. Cosmetic dentistry, temporary dentistry, oral hygiene instruction, tissue grafts, procedures performed for congenital malformations, drugs and medicines. - 2.
+Treatment covered by WorkSafeBC, ICBC, Medical Services Plan of BC (MSP), or other publicly supported plans. - Services required as a result of an accident for which a third party is responsible. - 4.
 Charges for completing forms, written reports, communication costs or charges for translating documents into English. - 5.
 Implants and/or services performed in conjunction with implants. - 6.
 Fees in excess of the current Pacific Blue Cross Dental Fee Schedule No. 2, or fees for services which are not set out in the Dental Fee Schedule. - 7.
 Expenses resulting from war or an act of war, participation in a riot or civil insurrection, or commission of an unlawful act. - 8.
 Expenses resulting from intentionally self-inflicted injuries, while sane or insane. - 9.
 Charges for unkept appointments. - 10.
 Charges necessitated as a result of a change of dentist or denturist, except in special circumstances. - 11.
 Room charges and some anesthetics. - 12.
 Expenses incurred prior to eligibility date or following termination of coverage. - 13.
 Charges for services related to the functioning or structure of the jaw, jaw muscle, or temporomandibular joint. - 14.
 Expenses for a dental accident that are paid or payable by your Extended Health benefit. - 15.
 Expenses not specifically covered under the Pacific Blue Cross contract or this booklet. - 16.
 Services, medical supplies or equipment purchased from practitioners or providers who are considered by Pacific blue Cross to be ineligible or where Pacific Blue Cross refuses the claim based on their qualifications or conduct. - 17.
 Travel expenses incurred to obtain dental treatment.

-Your employer will continue to pay the Dental contributions while you are receiving sick pay or WorkSafeBC (WSBC) wage loss benefits, are on an Employment Standards Act leave or during the first 150 working hours of any other unpaid leave.
+Your coverage for all benefits will continue without cost to you while you are receiving sick pay or WSBC wage loss benefits, or are on an Employment Standards Act leave including compassionate, maternity or parental leave.